Results: Florida amendments 1, 2, 5, and 6 pass

-Here is a breakdown of the six amendments:
+Here is a breakdown of the fours amendments that passed:

 AMENDMENT 1: Citizenship Requirement to Vote in Florida Elections

 Under Amendment 1, the state constitution would change the language in the state constitution to say the “only a citizen” of the United States would be allowed to vote in Florida.

 The Florida Constitution now says, “Every citizen of the United States who is at least eighteen years of age and who is a permanent resident of the state, if registered as provided by law, shall be an elector of the county where registered.”

 The proposal would change that wording to: “Only a citizen of the United States who is at least eighteen years of age and who is a permanent resident of the state, if registered as provided by law, shall be an elector of the county where registered.”

 For more information on Amendment 1, click HERE.

 AMENDMENT 2: Raising Florida's Minimum Wage

 Under Amendment 2, Florida voters will decide whether to raise the minimum wage from $8.56 to $15 by 2026.